Ravi Mhatre on Venture Capital’s Role in the Age of AI

 Three years after the technology IPO market began declining, the IPO window appeared to be opening in the first few months of 2025.
 Despite market volatility and policy uncertainty, quality companies were poised to go public amid strong investor demand.
 However, the White House’s seismic April 2nd “Liberation Day” tariff announcement has, at minimum, delayed the IPO plans of several companies.

-As investors sort through the impact of this radically altered trade environment, some of the world’s top technology investors and company leaders will gather for the Jefferies Private Growth Conference on April 22-23 in Santa Monica, CA. We recently spoke with Evan Osheroff, Jefferies’ Managing Director of Software Investment Banking, to get his take on what’s shaping the technology market and where it’s headed.
+As investors sort through the impact of this radically altered trade environment, some of the world’s top technology investors and company leaders gathered for the Jefferies Private Growth Conference on April 22-23 in Santa Monica, CA. Ahead of the conference, we spoke with Evan Osheroff, Jefferies’ Managing Director of Software Investment Banking, to get his take on what’s shaping the technology market and where it’s headed.

 Q: The White House tariff announcements caused immense short-term disruption.
 But do you expect it to fundamentally impact the trajectory of technology industry deal-making this year?